OctopusDeploy/docs/docs/projects/coordinating-multiple-projects/project-coordination-code-samples.md

 	throw new Exception($"{otherProject.Name} is currently queued or executing");
 ```

-## Failing a Deployment if a Dependency is Not Deployed {#ProjectCoordinationCodeSamples-Failingadeploymentifadependencyisnotdeployed}
+## Failing a deployment if a dependency is not deployed {#ProjectCoordinationCodeSamples-Failingadeploymentifadependencyisnotdeployed}

 This example retrieves the last release to the same environment of a different project and fails if it is not the expected release version.